Do you think nail polish lasts forever?

 It’s all about the storage space!
 ‘It is recommended to keep the product in a cold, dark place (away from direct sunlight) – but you don’t need to keep it in the fridge, as this will not extend its life and may affect its viscosity/consistency.

-- Best UV Nail Lamp To Buy In 2021 Reviews and Buying Guide
+- Best UV Nail Lamp To Buy

 - 10 Best Acrylic Nail Kits for Beginners